kilohealth/web-app-monitoring/README.md

 - `MONITORING_TOOL__BUILD_DIR` - relative path to bulid folder, where sourcemaps are located
 - `MONITORING_TOOL__PUBLIC_PATH` - relative public path to js files, when code is served in production

+## Roadmap

+- write guide on using instrumentation hook for nextjs server integration
+- write guide on env variables renaming
+- add guide on next integration (TS, global variables, phase in next.config.js)